 This recipe for Czech Christmas bread or vanocka (vah-NAWTCH-kah) is similar to Polish chałka, Jewish challah, Hungarian fonott kalacs, and other Eastern European egg-twist breads.
 Traditionally, this loaf is made of three braids of decreasing size placed one on top of the other, but a simple three-strand braid will work just fine.

-Some variations of vanocka call for dried apricots and raisins to be soaked overnight in brandy or rum, and additions of citron and anise seed.
 The vanocka dough is the same one used for Easter—bochanek velikonocni—just round with a cross cut into it.

 - 1/2 cup butter

 - 1 cup sugar (or less, to taste)